jean/collective.hostout/README.rst

   If you want to override the default location for the buildout-cache on the host

 python-version
   The version of python to install during bootstrapping.
-Defaults to version used in the local buildout.
+(Mandatory.)

 hostos
   Over which platform specific bootstrap_python command is called.
 For instance if hostos=redhat, bootstrap_python_redhat will be called to use "yum" to